 For the 48 Contiguous States, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and the Commonwealth of the Northern Mariana Islands:

-The US visa can be denied for many reasons.
-This could be incomplete documents however they will tell you on what bases it has been denied so you can appeal the decision if you can correct the problem.
-If it is denied on financial reasons then you can ask about a co-sponsor for the visa.
+A US visa can be denied for various reasons, such as incomplete documents.
+The authorities will specify the grounds for denial, allowing you to appeal the decision if you can correct the issue.
+If the denial is due to financial reasons, you can inquire about using a co-sponsor for the visa application.

-The financial requirements for the US visa is dictated by the State that you live in.
-It will need to be 125% over the poverty line to sponsor your Thai wife.
+The financial requirements for a US visa vary based on the State you live in.
+Typically, you need to have an income 125% over the poverty line to sponsor your Thai wife.
 Active military personnel are considered to be at the poverty line level.
-If you dont have enough income then you can also use the equity in your property as part of your income to meet the requirements.
+If your income falls short, you can also use the equity in your property as part of your income to meet the requirements.